mikegioia/libremail/DATAFORMAT.md

    Serialized array of the attachment information.
 This is an array of objects containing the name, filename, path on disk, mime-type, and the original file name and name fields (which may be empty).
+- `raw_headers` Raw message headers as stored on the mail server.
+- `raw_content` Raw message content as stored on the mail server.
+This includes all mail parts as one contiguous string.
 - `seen` Boolean value, 1 if the `\Seen` flag exists on the message.
 - `draft` Boolean value, 1 if the `\Draft` flag exists on the message.
 - `recent` Boolean value, 1 if the `\Recent` flag exists on the message.